 \subsection{Organization of paper}

 The paper is organized as follows.
-In Section \ref{S:FK}, we establish the Feynman-Kac formula in the setting of RMCF.
-In Section \ref{S:Asymvariation}, we study the asymptotic behavior of the solution to the variational equation using Feynman-Kac.
-In Section \ref{S:Dynamics in a neighborhood of the shrinker}, we study the dynamics in a neighborhood of the shrinker, hence completes the proof of the main theorems stated above.
-In Section \ref{SEstimate}, we give some graphical estimates for the RMCF close to the shrinker using pseudolocality and Ecker-Huisken, etc. In Section \ref{SConvergence}, we study the convergence of the leading eigenvalue and eigenfunctions for the $L$-operator on $M_t$ as $t\to\infty$.
+In Section \ref{S:FK}, we establish the Feynman-Kac formula in the setting of RMCFs.
+In Section \ref{S:Asymvariation}, we study the asymptotic behavior of the solution to the variational equation using the Feynman-Kac formula.
+In Section \ref{S:Dynamics in a neighborhood of the shrinker}, we study the dynamics in a neighborhood of the shrinker, and hence completing the proofs of the main theorems stated above.
+In Section \ref{SEstimate}, we give some graphical estimates for the RMCF close to the shrinker using pseudolocality and the Ecker-Huisken estimate, etc. In Section \ref{SConvergence}, we study the convergence of the leading eigenvalue and eigenfunctions for the $L$-operator on $M_t$ as $t\to\infty$.
 Finally, we have four appendices containing some technical ingredients.
-In Appendix \ref{SS:transplantation}, we give estimates for functions on $M_t$ pulled back to $\Sigma$ on a compact set that we call transplantations.
-In Appendix \ref{AppP}, we introduce polar-spherical transplantation adapted to conical shrinkers and give estimates for the pullback of the $L$-operator.
+In Appendix \ref{SS:transplantation}, we give the estimates for functions on $M_t$ pulled back to $\Sigma$ on a compact set that we call transplantations.
+In Appendix \ref{AppP}, we introduce polar-spherical transplantations adapted to conical shrinkers and give the estimates for the pullback of the $L$-operator.
 In Appendix \ref{AppPropCM}, we give the proof of Proposition \ref{LmCM3}.
-In Appendix \ref{AppKernel}, we prove the existence of heat kernel of $L$ on conical shrinker.
+In Appendix \ref{AppKernel}, we prove the existence of the heat kernel of $L$ on a conical shrinker.